-The ISCC (International Standard Content Code) is a modern, generic, and free content identifier:
+The ISCC is a modern, generic, and open content identifier

-Freely accessible standard identifiers, which are specifically designed to manage content in our digital century are a fundamental prerequisite for blockchain based transactions and sales activities in an increasingly heterogeneous media environment.
+Open and accessible standard identifiers, that are specifically designed to manage digital content are fundamental for blockchain based transactions and sales activities in our increasingly heterogeneous media environment.

 |Existing Media Identifiers||ISCC Content Identifier|